Radio Control and Battery Power for Model Railroads

 Picture

 A wireless, battery-powered, hand-held controller completes the S-CAB system.
 Communication is direct from throttle radio transmitter to a compatible receiver in the loco to which a command is addressed.
 Each throttle can manage up to 15 locos during an operating session.
-The radio transmits at 916.48 MHz, but is only active (approximately 0.04 seconds) while transmitting a command.
-Consequently, operating sessions with a number of participants and multiple throttles is possible.
-To date, the maximum is 6 throttles in regular use on a large layout.
+The throttle's radio is only active while transmitting a command (approximately 0.04 seconds).
+Consequently, operating sessions with multiple participants and up to 6 active throttles is possible without noticeable interference.

 Proudly powered by Weebly